 Darwin’s Data is not your typical survey panel.
 I am really excited to share this one with you because they offer a nice incentive just for signing up plus they pay out pretty generously for every survey you take.
 I have done my research and it looks like they are definitely paying.
 Unlike many survey panels you may be familiar with, the questions aren’t about products you use.
 Darwin’s Data will ask you primarily about your opinions on various legal disputes. . . .
 Read More

 I did a lot of research over the weekend to find out what survey panels still pay in cash because, as you may know, most of them now use these confusing points systems rather than just telling us how much we’re going to earn per survey.
-I came up with a list of… . . .
+I came up with a list of 38 that do pay in cash (although depending on the company they might also occasionally offer other rewards like Amazon GC instead), but what they all have in common is… . . .
 Read More

 Back when I used to answer surveys all the time, E-Poll was one of my favorites.
 I was under the impression that they had been bought out by some other survey panel or something, so I haven’t done any surveys for them in a long time.
 But apparently they are still themselves, so here are the things I like and don’t like about E-Poll.